 Weight Loss Efficacy

 When comparing Ozempic vs Rybelsus vs Wegovy, there’s no denying that Ozempic has the most well-known name.
 There’s a good reason for Ozempic’s reputation among celebrities and regular people.
-It works very well and provides a reduction of up to 15% of total body weight with long-term use.
-It is also successful at helping people drop a few extra pounds with short-term use.

 When you first begin Ozempic, your provider will place you on a low dose and gradually increase the dose.
 This will help your body acclimate to the drug so you don’t experience intense side effects.
 The goal is to eventually get you up to the effective dosage, which is 1 mg or up to 2 mg once weekly.